How to Edit Photos for Real Estate: Tips for Perfect Listings

 - Individual color channel adjustment

-Vertical line correction represents one of the most crucial aspects of real estate photo editing.
+Vertical line correction represents one of the most crucial aspects of property photo editing.
 This process ensures all architectural elements appear properly aligned, creating a professional and polished appearance.
 Professional editors focus on key structural elements that immediately catch a viewer's eye.

 Common elements requiring vertical alignment include: